lwriedt/lwriedt.github.io/AI.md

 ![Machine Learning](AI_Definition-MachineLearning.jpg)

-One of the key techniques of AI systems is that the systems are *trained* and not *programmed*.
+One of the key features of AI systems is that the systems are *trained* and not *programmed*.

-No programmer has defined all the situations that a system needs to deal with, or the rules of action.
-This model is designed for *determanistic* programming and makes up the vast majority of the worlds IT systems.
+Most computer programs in today's IT systems are using a *determanistic^* programming model.
+This model is designed to execute fixed rules and will always deliver the same response to the same input.
+The IT programmer has decided what kind of input, the system can deal with, and what output it will generate.

+Determanistic programming is for example "IF A, THEN B, OR ELSE C".

-Machine Learning is *probabilistic* in that it idenfities a situation and responds based on statistical weighting, not using any fixed rules.
+Machine Learning, on the other hand, is *probabilistic*.
+It idenfities a situation and responds based on statistical weighting, not using any fixed rules.

 A Machine Learning system is *trained*, not *programmed*.
 This requires large amounts of representitive training data, and data for verification afterwards that the training results in the desired behaviour.

-Systems based on probabilistic models are powerful because it can deal with unexpected or unknown input without any programmer figuring out in advance how the system should respond.
+Systems based on probabilistic models are powerful because it can deal with unexpected or unknown input without any IT programmer figuring out in advance how the system should respond.

 It also means that it can be fifficult to understand exactly how an AI system arrives to a decison or action.
-There are no source code that documents the exact rule.
+There are no source code that documents the exact rule, it all depends on the training data and the configuration of the algorithms used.

 There are several reasons that AI systems are now maturing.
-- Data can be collected, stored, managed and used in very large volumes and in a variety of formats from structured data to texts, pictures, audoe and video.
+- Data can be collected, stored, managed and used in very large volumes and in a variety of formats from structured data to texts, pictures, audio and video.
 - Computing power has grown exponentially and can drive fast execution of the large data volumes and complex algorithms.
 - Algorithms have matured in quality and features.
 - Development tools and processes has made it very easy (for trained IT people and also for all others) to setup and use AI systems.

 ### Deep Learning

-Deep Learning is a class of Machine Learning algorithms that uses Neural Networks.
+Deep Learning is a class of Machine Learning algorithms that uses *Neural Networks* algorithms.
 This mimics the human brain with neurons and synapses and can be setup with very large, multi-layer structures.

 Neural Networks are the algorithms behind the newer generative tools like chatbots or image generation.